I have a Rat Terrier who lives outside. Is there a way where I can keep her warm, inexpensively?

 An inexpensive solution?
 Throw an old blanket on the floor and let the family pet indoors.

 I have a 10 X 20 dog kennel and a 10 X 20 cat kennel in the back yard that I hang heavy plastic in the winter.
 The cat kennel has a very large rubbermaid (what you put a riding lawnmower in and I hang a 200 watt lamp inside of it with a lamp on the other 10 feet of kennel.
-It is very nice and warm in there.
-The dog kennel is very hard to keep the plastic up due to 2 of my 3 dogs that love to tear everything down.
-I have 4 dog houses full of shavings and they have blankets and quilts all over the place.

 If your dog has a doghouse, add straw; not hay so it doesn't affect your pet's health.
 Straw is also cleaner.
 Put some plastic covering over the dog house to break drafts and tape/staple in place.
 A carpet sample bought at any carpet store for a buck or two can be stapled over the top of the door entrance to keep strong wind, snow, rain and ice from entering.
 Your dog should be really warm and cozy laying in a thick bedding of straw.